CanonicalLtd/maas-docs/en/manage-ha.md

 communication.

-Proxying through rack controllers is useful in environments where communication between machines and region controllers is restricted for some reason.
+Proxying through rack controllers is useful in environments where communication between machines and region controllers.

 ### DNS/Squid proxy